Accessibility statement

 • identify where contributions to quality enhancement in the university are being made

-As a result of the APR departments should be able to identify areas for improvement, produce achievable, measurable actions and highlight good practice.
+As part of the Annual Review, schools and departments will identify areas for improvement, produce achievable, measurable actions and highlight good practice.

 Annual Programme Reviews by year